rq/rq-scheduler/README.rst

         func=func,                  # Function to be queued
         args=[arg1, arg2],          # Arguments passed into function when executed
-        kwargs={'foo': 'bar'},      # Keyword arguments passed into function when executed queue_name=queue_name       # In which queue the job should be put in )
+        kwargs={'foo': 'bar'},      # Keyword arguments passed into function when executed repeat=10                   # Repeat this number of times (None means repeat forever) queue_name=queue_name       # In which queue the job should be put in )